+During the year, the Company drew US\$20,000 (CAD\$27,682) on its revolving-term facility from a Canadian chartered bank.
 Under the terms of certain of the Company's debt agreements, the Company must satisfy certain financial covenants.
 Such agreements also limit, among other things, the Company's ability to incur additional indebtedness, create liens, engage in mergers or acquisitions and make dividend and other payments.
 The Company is in compliance with all covenants and other conditions imposed in its credit agreement.

-12. SHARE BUYBACK
+13. SHARE BUYBACK

-Early in the current fiscal year, the Company initiated its Normal Course Issuer Bid ("NCIB"), ended March 26, 2024.
-During the year, the Company repurchased and cancelled 1,337,968 common shares at a cost of \$11,249 and an average price of \$8.41 per share.
+Early in the previous fiscal year, the Company initiated its Normal Course Issuer Bid ("NCIB"), ended March 26, 2024, repurchasing and canceling 1,337,968 common shares at a cost of \$11,249 and an average price of \$8.41 per share.

-13. EXPENSES BY NATURE
+14. EXPENSES BY NATURE